jamesjpak/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used for verifying the type of data being passed in components.
+It is crucial to type check our data in Javascript to catch bugs that can easily occur from props not being properly passed through many branches of components.
+Furthermore, there are additional methods in the PropTypes library that can specify what data is to be passed through.

 - [ ] Describe a life-cycle event in React?

+One life-cycle event in React is componentDidMount.  componentDidMount is a method that is called after the component is rendered once.
+Inserting API calls inside componentDidMount will ensure data is fetched from the client.

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component is essentially a function that takes in a component as an argument, and returns a new component.
+This is important because we can create a container for our components, and this allows us to write checks to conditionally render desired components.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+One way to style components in React is via CSS files, and importing the CSS files to respective components.
+Personally I believe this way is the most beneficial to file structure organization by having distinct CSS and JS files.

+A second way to style components is via bootstrap and reactstrap.
+Bootstrap and reactstrap are JS libraries that hold template components that are already styled and one can directly insert into the JSX.
+The benefit to using bootstrap is access to a vast selection of preset styles and features that can easily be inserted into code.

+A third way of styling components is another library called styled-components.
+Styled-components is a method through which we can write CSS in our JS.
+This is done by directly writing our CSS in template literal on a styled default object property.
+This method does not require a CSS files to exist.

 ## Project Setup